In 1986 the Pantomimes moved to The Lecture Hall and have been staged there ever since, and the group became known as Loddon Players.

 The local dancing school, originally under the leadership of Joan Gisborne, have always provided the dances and chorus for the Pantomimes, and this job is now undertaken by Vicky Codling with her pupils from Funky Feet School of Dance & Performing Arts.

 Costumes are under the care of Pauline Mason, and the Players have a very reliable backstage crew.

-Lighting and Sound are in the capable hands of Ian Taylor and Matt Day.
+Lighting and Sound are in the capable hands of Matt Day.

 Front of House and bookings are always handled with expertise by Hazel Catchpole.

 As well as the Pantomimes, the Players put on a summer play every year.